tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 ## Grammar in the wild

-Studying grammar in a sctructured way with a grammar guide is not for everybody.
+Studying grammar in a structured way with a grammar guide is not for everybody.
 You can skip it and learn new grammar on the spot, when you see it.
 Even after completing a grammar guide, if you choose to do so, you will be encountering new grammar while immersing.
-Take a look at the following checklist to see some of the points we recommend you take when you notice an unknown grammar pattern.
+Take a look at the following checklist to see some points we recommend you take when you notice an unknown grammar pattern.

 * Look it up in a [regular dictionary](resources.html#dictionaries).
 Most things should be defined there.
 Yomichan and Qolibri are covered later in this guide.
-* Consult a grammar guide or a grammar dictioary.
+* Consult a grammar guide or a grammar dictionary.
 This is where DoJG or the DoJG Anki deck come handy.
 Tae Kim is another good source.
 * Use the web search.